Peter Murray (arts administrator): Biography

 He studied Fine Art and Education, teaching in General, Further and Higher Education.
 Until 1975 he exhibited frequently and has paintings, drawings and prints in several public and private collections.
 As Principal Lecturer in Art Education at Bretton Hall College, he founded Yorkshire Sculpture Park.

-He has contributed to International Sculpture Center conferences in Chicago, Pittsburg and Princeton.
+He has contributed to International Sculpture Center conferences in Chicago, Pittsburgh and Princeton.
 Recent lectures have included a major Art and Environment conference in Japan, a British Council lecture for the University of Tokyo and a major lecture at the Academy of Fine Arts in Beijing.
 Public interviews and lectures with artists have included Sir Anthony Caro, Phillip King and Nigel Hall.

-Some of the major exhibitions he has organised at Yorkshire Sculpture Park include Henry Moore and Landscape, Emile Antoine Bourdelle, Elisabeth Frink, Lynn Chadwick, Phillip King, Igor Mitoraj, Fritz Wotruba, Gio Pomodoro, Kan Yasuda, Magdelena Abakanowicz, Joel Shapiro, Auke de Vries, Marino Marini, Barbara Hepworth, Eduardo Chillida, William Turnbull, James Turrell, Isamu Noguchi and Andy Goldsworthy, which won the South Bank Show Award for Visual Arts.
+Some of the major exhibitions he has organised at Yorkshire Sculpture Park include Henry Moore, Elisabeth Frink, Lynn Chadwick, Barbara Hepworth, Eduardo Chillida, William Turnbull, James Turrell, Isamu Noguchi and Andy Goldsworthy, which won the South Bank Show Award for Visual Arts.

 He has organised several overseas projects, including in 1996, a major Karl Prantl exhibition at Schloss Ambras, Innsbruck.

-In 1997 he was invited by the city of Florence to organise a Phillip King retrospective at Forte de Belvedere, and in 1998 organised British Contemporary Sculpture at Schloss Ambras and New British Art at Kunstraum, Austria.
-In 2000 he organised a major Art and Landscape project at the Gut Holzhausen in Germany.
-In 2007 he curated Blickachesen 6 at Bad Homburg, Germany which included 22 artists from 8 countries.
+In 1997, he was invited by the city of Florence to organise a Phillip King retrospective at Forte de Belvedere, and in 1998 organised British Contemporary Sculpture at Schloss Ambras and New British Art at Kunstraum, Austria.

+In 2000, he organised a major Art and Landscape project at the Gut Holzhausen in Germany.
+In 2007, he curated Blickachesen 6 at Bad Homburg, Germany which included 22 artists from 8 countries.

 He has written articles and reviews for art journals and other publications in the UK and overseas and has contributed to television and radio programmes related to the arts.
 He has been a judge for the Jerwood Sculpture Prize, the AXA Art/Art Newspaper Catalogue Award, the Northern Arts Prize and the McClleland Sculpture Award in Australia.
-At present he is an advisor to the Ebbsfleet Landmark Project commission which will be one of the biggest artworks in the UK.
+At present he is an advisor to the Ebbsfleet Landmark Project Commission, which will be one of the biggest artworks in the UK.